kirbs-/kirbs-.github.io/resume.md

 * Strong experience in interacting with stakeholders/customers, gathering requirements through interviews, workshops, and existing system documentation.
 * Proven success as a business analyst, providing a well-balanced understanding of business relationships, business requirements, and technical solutions.
-* In-depth knowledge of RDBMS concepts with expert knowledge of constructing BI data marts documentation according to business requirements.
+* In-depth knowledge of RDBMS concepts with expert knowledge of creating optimized business intelligence platforms.
 * Extensive experience in data modeling, ETL, SQL, PL SQL, Oracle 10g+, Oracle Business Intelligence, and MS Office.